 - Slice the scallions/green onions into thin rings.
 Place them in the bowl containing the potatoes.

 This is a potato salad without mayo, which I think makes a wonderful change from the delicious but rather heavy potato salads with mayonnaise.
 The sour cream and the apple cider vinegar give the potato salad with bacon a slightly tangy flavor, which I absolutely love.

-- To make the dressing give the sour cream to a small bowl.
+- To make the dressing place the sour cream in a small bowl.
 Add the single or heavy cream and stir well.
 The cream will loosen the texture of the sour cream, increasing the creaminess of the dressing and cutting slightly through the sourness.

 Pour the sour cream dressing over the potatoes, add the bacon bits and stir well but carefully, you don’t want to break the potatoes.